Next meeting 11/8/2017

 The Meeting is held at the Cashmere Waste Water Treatment Plant.

 Located at 2 Riverfront Drive.
-Same Time as normal.
-6:30
+Time 6:30pm

 *Normal meetings are held Every second Wednesday of the month.**